smile-io/ember-polaris/docs/choice-list.md

 }}
 ```

-Render childComponents for a choice
+Render childComponent for a selected choice

 ```hbs
 {{polaris-choice-list